3 Products to Treat Eczema on the Scalp

 Olive & Tea Tree Oil Conditioner

-“This conditioner soothes dry and itchy scalp while adding the properties needed help detangle and moisturize hair.”
+“This conditioner soothes the dry and itchy scalp while adding the properties needed to help to detangle and moisturize hair.”

 Olive & Tea Tree Oil Leave-In Conditioner

 “Eases wet combing.
 Add leave-in conditioner that will add moisture and shine.
 A must for avoiding future flakes.”

 “Nourish and add extra moisture to the scalp.
 Give your hair what it needs to fight off dandruff from within.”